Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - So far this season, 66.7% of Washington's games (6/9) have had more combined points than Sunday's over/under of 43.

-- The two teams combine to score 41.1 points per game, 1.9 less than the over/under in this contest.

-- The 46.6 points per game these two squads have allowed their opponents to score this season are 3.6 more than the 43 total in this contest.
+- This contest's total is 3.6 points fewer than the 46.6 these two squads combine to give up per game in 2020.

-- Panthers games this season feature an average total of 44.9 points, a number 1.9 points higher than Sunday's over/under.
+- The Panthers and their opponents have scored an average of 44.9 points per game in 2020, 1.9 more than Sunday's total.

-- The 43-point over/under for this game is 3.9 points below the 46.9 points per game average total in Football Team games this season.
+- In 2020, games involving the Football Team have averaged a total of 46.9 points, 3.9 more than the set total in this contest.

 Panthers stats and trends